cncf/tag-contributor-strategy/website/content/maintainers/community/contributor-growth-framework/pr-workflow.md

 ## Providing Sufficient Contributor Tools

 To incentivize contributions, you need more than just a contributor guide; you need a toolkit.
 But don't overdo it.
 If you have too many resources, you may overwhelm them.
 Here are a few examples.
-Identify what makes most sense for your project and what you'll be able to maintain (and retire old material not to confuse them).
+Identify what makes most sense for your project and what you'll be able to maintain (and retire old material to avoid confusion).

    * Comprehensive docs
    * PR checklist
    * Templates
    * Hello World
    * Code walkthroughs (videos, docs, etc.)
+   * [Contributor ladder]
-   * [Contributor ladder]/"a day in the life of a maintainer" description
+   * "A day in the life of a maintainer" description

 ***On demand videos:*** Contributing 101, guideline videos.
 These can be served through [automated bots](https://github.com/hoodiehq/first-timers-bot) (e.g.  "hey, I see you are a first-time contributor.
 Check out this video on how to successfully submit a PR").